industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ###### a) Local configuration with Industrial edge device

-###### b) Central configuration with Industrial edge managment
+###### b) Central configuration with Industrial edge management

 #### Local Configuration

 In your Industrial edge device open the common configurator and configure the S7 connector

-This Configuration done localy at the Industrial edge Device
+This Configuration done locally at the Industrial edge Device

 Add a data source: